-Figure 9.
+Figure 8.
 FASCINATE-2 Phase 2b clinical trial design

-The co-primary efficacy endpoints were histological improvement at week 52 in NAS \geq 2 points (with \geq 1 point improvement in ballooning or inflammation) and without worsening of fibrosis (by NASH Clinical Research Network (CRN) fibrosis score); OR resolution of steatohepatitis and no worsening of liver fibrosis (by NASH CRN fibrosis score) and \geq 2 points improvement in NAS at Week 52.
+The primary efficacy endpoint is histological improvement at week 52 in NAFLD activity score (NAS) (i.e. ≥ 2 points improvement in NAS with ≥ 1 point improvement in ballooning or inflammation) and without worsening of fibrosis (by NASH Clinical Research Network (CRN) fibrosis score); or resolution of steatohepatitis and no worsening of liver fibrosis (by NASH CRN fibrosis score).
 Resolution of steatohepatitis is defined as absence of fatty liver disease or isolated or simple steatosis without steatohepatitis and a NAS of 0 or 1 for inflammation, 0 for ballooning, and any value for steatosis.
-The study also had multiple secondary endpoints such as AI-based digital pathology assessment of liver biopsies and non-invasive markers of fibrosis.
+The study also has multiple secondary endpoints such as artificial intelligence-based digital pathology assessment of liver biopsies and non-invasive markers of fibrosis.